Iemane291/pythonOS/README.md

 - Programming.
 - The embed logo creator.

 [Arezal](https://github.com/ArezalGame89) - Did not participate in here or contribute to anything, but created ChungOS.
-If ChungOS wasn't made by him this wouldn't have existed so thanks ot him.
+If ChungOS wasn't made by him this wouldn't have existed so thanks to him.